Unity-Technologies/com.unity.multiplayer.docs/tools/porting-to-dgs/hosting-considerations.md

 Your game server usually needs a way to communicate with their hosting provider, to expose essential information, like the number of connected players, available player slots, map information, and server readiness to accept new player connections.

 Managed service providers usually provide an SDK you can use to integrate your game.
-For example, if you use Unity’s Game Server Hosting solution, you can use the [Game Server SDK](https://docs.unity.com/game-server-hosting/sdk/sdk-overview.html).
+For example, if you use Unity’s Multiplay Hosting solution, you can use the [Game Server SDK](https://docs.unity.com/game-server-hosting/sdk/sdk-overview.html).

 You can also create similar tooling internally if you manage your own infrastructure, such as with an on-premise or cloud-hosted solution.